Uganda Wildlife Safaris. Places for Wildlife Tours in Uganda

 Other primate species include the blue monkey, black-and-white colobus, Patas monkey and the Golden monkeys – only found in Mgahinga Gorilla National Park in Uganda.

-To note about wildlife in Uganda:
+To note about Wildlife in Uganda: (Facts about Uganda Wildlife)

-- Hippopotami and Nile crocodiles are some of the aquatic wild species that can be seen in national parks of Queen Elizabeth National Park and Murchison Falls National Park.
+Hippopotamus and Nile crocodiles are some of the aquatic wild species that can be seen in national parks of Queen Elizabeth National Park and Murchison Falls National Park.

 - Tree climbing lions are in the Ishasha sector of Queen Elizabeth National park